Runcorn

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's data for financial year 2022 shows median income in Runcorn is $46,105 and average income is $57,398.
-This is below the national average of $55,645 (median) and $70,520 (average) in Greater Brisbane.
-By March 2025, considering an 11.71% Wage Price Index growth since financial year 2022, estimated median income in Runcorn would be approximately $51,504 and average income would be around $64,119.
-The 2021 Census ranks incomes in Runcorn between the 36th and 50th percentiles for households, families, and individuals.
-Income brackets indicate that 39.0% of Runcorn residents earn between $1,500 and $2,999 annually (6,099 individuals), which aligns with broader area trends at 33.3%.
-Housing costs consume 16.0% of income in Runcorn, but strong earnings place disposable income at the 50th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Runcorn is below the national average.
+The median assessed income is $46,105 while the average income stands at $57,398.
+This contrasts with Greater Brisbane's figures of a median income of $55,645 and an average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $52,555 (median) and $65,428 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all rank modestly in Runcorn, between the 36th and 50th percentiles.
+Income brackets indicate that 39.0% of the community earns between $1,500 and $2,999 (6,099 individuals), consistent with broader trends across the broader area showing 33.3% in the same category.
+High housing costs consume 16.0% of income.
+However, strong earnings place disposable income at the 50th percentile, and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income